Italy's 'dying' hilltop town seeks Unesco heritage nod

-CIVITA DI BAGNOREGIO, ITALY (REUTERS) - Calling yourself "The Dying Town" may not sound like the best way of attracting visitors, but a hilltop town in central Italy has learnt to make a living out of dying.
+CIVITA DI BAGNOREGIO (Italy) • Calling itself "The Dying Town" may not sound like the best way to attract visitors, but a hilltop town in central Italy has learnt to make a living out of dying.

-And it has resisted definitive death for so long that Italy has nominated the town called Civita and the surrounding area of stark cliffs and valleys known as "badlands" to be a United Nations Educational, Scientific and Cultural Organisation (Unesco) World Heritage Site.
+And it has resisted definitive death for so long that Italy has nominated the town, called Civita, and the surrounding area of stark cliffs and valleys known as "badlands" to be a Unesco World Heritage Site.

 Centuries ago, the town was much larger and connected by road to other settlements.
 But landslides, earthquakes, cracks and erosion have reduced its size dramatically and left it sitting spectacularly alone at the top of a spur.